gogs/docs/en-US/installation/install_from_source.md

 `sudo adduser --disabled-login --gecos 'Gogs' git`

+### Third-party Packages

+If you're interested in which third-part packages we are using, see [gopmfile](https://github.com/gogits/gogs/blob/master/.gopmfile).
+You may need this when you are making build package for Gogs.

 ## Installing Go

+### Download

 If your system's Go matches the requirements skip this section.

-Install go in `/home/git/local/go` so it wouldn't interfere with future updates of your system's package manager:
+Install Go in `/home/git/local/go` so it wouldn't interfere with future updates of your system's package manager:

 ```bash
 sudo su - git